computingfor/computingfor.github.io/src/content/project2.md

 ```
 to each of your `.html` files in the `<head>` section.
 This instructs the browser to use the linked CSS file.

-Now you can modify your `_style_.css` file in a way that changes the style of all of the pages on your site.
+Now you can modify your <span class="code">_style_.css</span> file in a way that changes the style of all of the pages on your site.

 The CSS format allows you to specify web elements using a _select_, followed by styling attributes that apply to any element the rendered page that matches the selector.